shalivan/shalivan.github.io/_posts/PSY/19-01-01-Cognition.md

 Judgments are influenced by:
 ### Behavioral biases
-- **Anchoring** First thing you judge, influences your judgment of all that follows. (anchored to stock price you bought)
+- **Anchoring** - First thing you judge, influences your judgment of all that follows. (anchored to stock price you bought)
-- **Availability Heuristic** What springs most easily to mind. (something happened in same place)
+- **Availability Heuristic** - What springs most easily to mind. (something happened in same place)
-- **Availability Cascade** (media report > public panic)
+- **Availability Cascade** - (media report > public panic)
-- **Sunk Cost** Irrationally cling to things that have already cost you something.
+- **Sunk Cost** - Irrationally cling to things that have already cost you something.
-- **Framing** Allow yourself to be unduly influenced by context and delivery.
+- **Framing** - Allow yourself to be unduly influenced by context and delivery.
-- **Halo effect** People you like or find attractive influences your other judgments of them.
+- **Halo effect** - People you like or find attractive influences your other judgments of them.
-- **In-Group** bias.
-Unfairly favor those who belong to your group.
+- **In-Group** bias. - Unfairly favor those who belong to your group.
-- **Group thinking** Social dynamics of a group situation override the best outcomes.
+- **Group thinking** - Social dynamics of a group situation override the best outcomes.
-- **Optimism, Pessimism** Overestimate the likelihood of positive / negative outcome.
+- **Optimism, Pessimism** - Overestimate the likelihood of positive / negative outcome.
-- **Negativity bias** Negative things to disproportionately influence your thinking.
+- **Negativity bias** - Negative things to disproportionately influence your thinking.
-- **Placebo**
+- **Placebo** -
-- **Curse of Knowledge** Once you understand something you presume it to be obvious to everyone.
+- **Curse of Knowledge** - Once you understand something you presume it to be obvious to everyone.
-- **Dunning-Kruger effect** The more you know, the less confident you're likely to be.
+- **Dunning-Kruger effect** - The more you know, the less confident you're likely to be.
-- **Confirmation bias**  Favor things that confirm your existing beliefs.
+- **Confirmation bias**  - Favor things that confirm your existing beliefs.
-- **Belief bias** If a conclusion supports your existing beliefs, you'll rationalize anything that supports it.
+- **Belief bias** - If a conclusion supports your existing beliefs, you'll rationalize anything that supports it.
-- **False-Consensus Effect**
+- **False-Consensus Effect** -
-- **Self-serving bias** Failures are due to external factors, yet you're responsible for your successes.
+- **Self-serving bias** - Failures are due to external factors, yet you're responsible for your successes.
-- **Backfire effect** If beliefs is challenged, it can cause you to believe even more strongly
+- **Backfire effect** - If beliefs is challenged, it can cause you to believe even more strongly
-- **Reactance** Do something different from what someone wants you to do in reaction to a perceived attempt to constrain your freedom of choice.
+- **Reactance** - Do something different from what someone wants you to do in reaction to a perceived attempt to constrain your freedom of choice.
-- **Bystander effect** You presume someone else is going to do something in an emergency situation.
+- **Bystander effect** - You presume someone else is going to do something in an emergency situation.
-- **Fundamental Attribution error** You judge others on their character, but yourself on the situation.
+- **Fundamental Attribution error** - You judge others on their character, but yourself on the situation.
-- **Just-world hypothesis** Preference for justice makes you presume it exists.
+- **Just-world hypothesis** - Preference for justice makes you presume it exists.
-- **Spotlight effect** Overestimate how much people notice how you look and act.
+- **Spotlight effect** - Overestimate how much people notice how you look and act.
-- **Barnum effect** You see personal specifics in vague statements by filling in the gaps.
+- **Barnum effect** - You see personal specifics in vague statements by filling in the gaps.
-- **Hindsight Bias** (Rationalize that something happened)
+- **Hindsight Bias** - (Rationalize that something happened)
-- **Endowment Effect** (perceive effect) (Want to sell item for more)
+- **Endowment Effect** - (perceive effect) (Want to sell item for more)
-- **Duration neglect** Judgment of painful experiences depend very little on how long those experiences lasted
+- **Duration neglect** - Judgment of painful experiences depend very little on how long those experiences lasted
-- **Peak-End rule** Judgement of an experience mostly on how they felt at its peak or very end (shortcut when thinking how feel about exp. you thing about: 1 highest peaks and at end )
+- **Peak-End rule** - Judgement of an experience mostly on how they felt at its peak or very end (shortcut when thinking how feel about exp. you thing about: 1 highest peaks and at end )
-- **Regency Bias** is the phenomenon of a person most easily remembering something that has happened recently,
+- **Regency Bias** - is the phenomenon of a person most easily remembering something that has happened recently,
-- **Priming** Things seen recently impact you more (exposure to a certain stimulus)
+- **Priming** - Things seen recently impact you more (exposure to a certain stimulus)
-- **Mere Exposure Effect** (More often see more u like it)
+- **Mere Exposure Effect** - (More often see more u like it)
-- **Blind Spot** (other feel different than you)
+- **Blind Spot** - (other feel different than you)
 - **Cognitive Ease**
-- **law of Small numbers** (next flip have same chance )
+- **law of Small numbers** - (next flip have same chance )
-- **Prospect Theory and Loss Aversion** (insurances , 100% money back, bnrutality in tv) (LOSS > gain)
+- **Prospect Theory and Loss Aversion** - (insurances , 100% money back, bnrutality in tv) (LOSS > gain)

 ### Social biases

 ### Memory errors and biases

-Disposition effect - Exhibit ris-seeking behaviou bu holding losers and want to lock in gains so exhibit risk averse behaviour by selling winners
+- **Disposition effect** - Exhibit ris-seeking behaviou bu holding losers and want to lock in gains so exhibit risk averse behaviour by selling winners